 All mercs have to be registered on ETF2L.
 To register a player in ETF2L they have to sign up to the site through the Steam log-in on the page.
 Signing up to ETF2L only requires an email address and an account in Steam to log in with.
 The use of email will be mentioned later in this guide.

-Default mercs Depending on the season or cup you may have default mercs.
-These are mercs that get accepted as long as they're not more skilled then the tier that they're playing in.
-These mercs still have to get show to your opponent so they aware that there is a merc.
-If find that a player is too experienced you can contact an ETF2L admin[etf2l.org] and they will have a look at it.
+Default mercs Depending on the season or cup you may have default mercs if they are allowed for the competition.
+These are mercs that get accepted as long as they are not more skilled than the tier that you're playing in.
+These mercs still have to get presented to your opponent so they are aware that there is a merc.
+If they find that a player is too experienced you can contact an ETF2L admin[etf2l.org] and they will have a look at it.

 To get a server to play your match on the current most popular way is through http://serveme.tf/.
 This service is free but the premium version offers more servers and allows you to rent further ahead of time.
 You can pay with ingame items or through paypal.
-Try to make sure that you and your opponent don't both get a server so that as much teams as possible can use.
+Try to make sure that you and your opponent don't both get a server so that as many teams as possible can use the service.

 If you're ready to rent a server you can use either the "Let's play!" or "I'm feeling lucky" buttons at the top of the page.The "Let's play!" button will give you a form in which you can fill in when you want your reservation to be, which password, whitelist, ...
 The "I'm feeling lucky" button will reserve you a server for usage right away with the same settings as your previous reservation.